Amnasabahat/ajax-in-php/README.md

 # ajax-in-php
-Here it contains ajax in php
+Here it contains  simple ajax query  in php